NordicPlayground/puck/_tutorials/location.md

 If you press the arrow on the side, you are prompted with multiple choices as to what kind of code you are writing, select New Program.
 You will now have some choices to what you program is.

 > ![](../images/mbed_new_program.PNG)
+> Create a new program in the mbed.og Compiler

 The platform should be set to Nordic nRF51822.
 You also have the choice to pick a template for your program.